Osteomyelitis is a bone infection that is caused by bacteria or other germs.

-- The infection can start in another part of the body and spread to the bone through the blood.
+- The infection can start in another part of the body and spread through the blood to the bone.

 - The infection can also start after bone surgery.
 This is more likely if the surgery is done after an injury or if metal rods or plates are placed in the bone.